 Filled with flavor this Pressure Cooker Turkey and Pumpkin Chili packs a big nutritional punch.
 It’s flavorful and has tons of vitamin A and fiber.
 It’s the perfect healthy comfort food.

-So what did I change.
+So, what did I change?
 Instead of using beef or pork, I used ground turkey and white beans.
-I was going to make a white chili but I didn’t have any tomatillos, white chili powder, nor green chilies in the house.
+I was going to make a white chili but I didn’t have any tomatillos, white chili powder, or green chilies in the house.
+Sigh.
 I know, pathetic.
 And a good chili needs some tomatoes.
 Right?
 So, I opted for a red chili, this time.
 But you know that white chili is coming.

-I made this recipe in the pressure cooker to save time but get that slow cooker chili taste and it worked perfectly.
-Of course, you can make this stovetop recipe stovetop in about 20 minutes.
-Either way dinner (or lunch) is done pretty quick.
+I also made this recipe in the pressure cooker instead of a slow cooker to save time.
+But if you want to get your slow cooker out, set it to low heat for 5 to 6 hours.
+Of course, you can also make this recipe stovetop in about 20 minutes.
+Either way, dinner (or lunch) is done.
 And it’s super healthy so go ahead and sprinkle some cheese on top of that.

 - 1 tablespoon olive oil